MujorB/simple_shell/README.md

 5. If an executable is not found the shell prints an error message and displayu the prompt again.

 # Compilation
-Shell will be compiled with gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
+Shell will be compiled with `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`

-*Once the compilation is sucessful, you can execute the program with ./shell To exit the program,Run $ Exit.
+*Once the compilation is sucessful, you can execute the program with ./hsh, To exit the program,Run $ Exit.

 This simple shell supports all shell commands in the PATH environment, including, but not limited to: cat', ls`, 'w'.